-- Image quality on the standby screen may differ from image quality on the screen during movie recording. - Briefly when you start recording movies, image display may remain on the current frame instead of being updated.
+- Image quality on the standby screen may differ from image quality on the screen during movie recording, but this setting does not affect recording quality. - Briefly when you start or stop recording movies, image display may remain on the current frame instead of being updated. - Cards may become hot when [ : Auto pwr off temp.] is set to [High].
+Wait until the card has cooled down before removing it.